hajdu-patrik/KRESZ-Priority-Advisor-System_OWL/README.md

     - *Right-hand Rule*
 - 🌐 **Web Interface** – clean, responsive UI using Flask and Jinja2 templates.
 - 🌗 **Dark/Light Mode** – user preference is saved in local storage.
+- 📂 **Ontology Export** - ability to generate and save the static OWL model file.

 ---